Event details

 Running time 2 hrs 7 minutes.

-These celebratory screenings will be staged on the South Lawn with Chatsworth's south façade as your backdrop.
-This part of the garden is not usually open to visitors but will be familiar to fans of this Austen adaptation as it's Lizzie's first view of Pemberley (and, yes, those are the steps Lizzie runs down when Darcy discovers her in his house!).
+The South Lawn is not usually open to visitors, but will be familiar to fans of this Austen adaptation as it's Lizzie's first view of Pemberley (and, yes, those are the steps Lizzie runs down when Darcy discovers her in his house!).

 Shop the Austen Collection